top of page

 Meanwhile, house prices and rents continue to rise.
 This creates a frustrating situation where:

-• You can afford monthly mortgage repayments
+• We can afford monthly mortgage repayments

 This gap between income and deposit savings can delay homeownership for years.